 Traditional classroom-based learning has a low level of scalability.
 It’s constrained by the physical infrastructure of resources, class size, location and accessibility.
 This makes growth difficult without major investment.

 eLearning is different.
-Delivering training through an online platform allows educators to provide content that’s responsive to learner needs.
+Delivering training through an online learning platform allows educators to provide content that’s responsive to learner needs.
 In other words, eLearning is highly flexible.
 This creates huge potential in terms of scaling an eLearning or training business.
 The ability to develop training programs with open-ended growth, increasing enrolments by the week, is what attracts many educators to learning management systems (new to LMS? here is an article for you: What is LMS (Learning Management System)?, to help you understand more about the system) in the first place.

 But that doesn’t mean that scaling an eLearning business is a walk in the park.
 Like any industry, growth requires the right planning and infrastructure to ensure that quality of service and content remain consistent.
 Before taking the plunge and scaling your eLearning business, make sure you’re up to speed in the following areas.
 Here are some of the ways to scale the eLearning for your business: